mprestin77/AssignBackupPolicy-fn/README.md

 ```
 fn update context oracle.compartment-id ocid1.compartment.oc1..
 ```
-Update the context with the location of the Registry you want to use
+Update the context with the location of the Registry you want to use.
+As an example I am using for phx for us-phoenix-1
 ```
-fn update context registry <region-key>.ocir.io/<tenancy-namespace>/<OCIR-repo-name>
+fn update context registry phx.ocir.io/<tenancy-namespace>/<OCIR-repo-name>
 ```
 Generate [Auth Token](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm)